Kuper-Tech/sbmt-kafka_producer/README.md

 # Sbmt-KafkaProducer

-This gem is used for producing Kafka messages.
-It represents a wrapper over [waterdrop](https://github.com/karafka/waterdrop) gem and is recommended for using as a transport with [sbmt-outbox][https://github.com/SberMarket-Tech/sbmt-outbox] gem.
+This gem is used to produce Kafka messages.
+It is a wrapper over the [waterdrop](https://github.com/karafka/waterdrop) gem, and it is recommended for use as a transport with the [sbmt-outbox](https://github.com/SberMarket-Tech/sbmt-outbox) gem.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your app's Gemfile:

 ```ruby
 gem "sbmt-kafka_producer"